Straight to the Point

 The Tests

-- Water Test: We put a cup of room-temperature water (68°F, in this case) in a glass measuring cup, then zapped it for two minutes without adjusting power levels.
-Then, we recorded the temperature of the water.
+- Water Test: Without adjusting the power levels, we put a cup of room-temperature water (68°F, in this case) in a glass measuring cup, and then zapped it for two minutes.
+We then took the temperature of the water with an instant-read thermometer.

-- Melting Chocolate Test: We put eight ounces of chocolate wafers in a medium glass bowl and microwaved them for 30 seconds on 50% power.
+- Melting Chocolate Test: We put eight ounces of chocolate wafers in a medium glass bowl and microwaved for 30 seconds on 50% power.
 After stirring four times with a rubber spatula, we repeated the process three more times before assessing the consistency of the chocolate.

 What We Learned

-First, How Do Microwaves Work?
+How Do Microwaves Work?

 We Didn't Love Presets